mierdev/mierdev/README.md

 Currently I'm exploring software development in a broad spectrum, learning the fundamentals of programming and dipping my toes in a few languages to see which avenues interest me most to pursue further.

-I'm also doing the #100DaysOfCode Challenge from freeCodeCamp! (👍started on Jan 3th)
+I'm also doing the #100DaysOfCode Challenge from freeCodeCamp! 👍*started on Jan 3th*

 Things I'm learning:
 <div id="languages">